Luce Irigaray: This Sex Which is Not One (Ce sexe qui n'en est pas un)

 She further uses additional Marxist foundations to argue that women are in demand due to their perceived shortage and as a result, males seek "to have them all," or seek a surplus like the excess of commodity buying power, capital, that capitalists seek constantly.
-Irigaray speculates thus that perhaps, "the way women are used matter less than their number."
+Irigaray speculates thus that perhaps, "the way women are used matters less than their number."
 In this further analogy of women "on the market," understood through Marxist terms, Irigaray points out that women, like commodities, are moved between men based on their exchange value rather than just their use value, and the desire will always be surplus – making women almost seem like capital, in this case, to be accumulated.
 "As commodities, women are thus two things at once: utilitarian objects and bearers of value."

 Elemental Passions

 Luce Irigaray's Elemental Passions (1982) could be read as a response to Merleau‐Ponty's article “The Intertwining—The Chiasm” in The Visible and the Invisible.
 Like Merleau‐Ponty, Irigaray describes corporeal intertwining or vision and touch.
 Counteracting the narcissistic strain in Merleau‐Ponty's chiasm, she assumes that sexual difference must precede the intertwining.
 The subject is marked by the alterity or the “more than one” and encoded as a historically contingent gendered conflict.